 No matter what you take away from this post, remember this: three main ingredients come together to grow a lush, healthy lawn.
 The macronutrients that every lawn needs are nitrogen, phosphorus, and potassium.
 In fact, on any fertilizer bottle you pick up, these macronutrients are in order as a fertilizer rating, N-P-K, so you know how much of each nutrient you're getting.
 But first, what do each of these nutrients do?
 Let’s take a closer look.

-The proper level of phosphorus in your grass is essential for root health and early plant development.
-Similar to potassium, phosphorus also helps your grass fight off diseases.
-Sometimes referred to as “phosphate,” phosphorus keeps your yard looking lush and thick, thanks to healthy grass roots that better absorb nutrients from the soil.
-This means your grass will grow faster and more efficiently.
+The proper level of phosphorus in your grass is essential for root and early plant development.
+Sometimes referred to as “phosphate,” phosphorus is an important part of many plant compounds that are essential for growth.
+Its primary role is in the storage and transfer of energy.
+Without sufficient P, normal growth and development cannot occur.
 However, it is possible to have too much or too little phosphorus in your soil.

-A soil test is a pretty easy thing to do, but the results are significant in determining what nutrients your soil contains and what, if anything, your soil is lacking.
+Soil tests are significant in determining what nutrients your soil contains and what, if anything, your soil is lacking.
 If you’re serious about cultivating a healthy lawn, doing a soil test every few years should be a top priority for you.
-Luckily, home improvement stores have made this very easy in recent years.
 By following this step-by-step guide, you'll be a soil testing expert in no time!

 Once you have determined your soil’s pH and what nutrients you may lack or have too much of in your soil, you can begin to fix it immediately, and then you'll be on your way to a healthy lawn in no time!